Electric Radiators, the fast solution for heating needs

-As the name itself says, "mixed operation radiators" are heating elements connected to the boiler but which, thanks to an additional electrical heating element, can also operate electrically, which means that these radiators can also be used independently of the central heating system, offering greater control and flexibility.
+As the name itself says, "Dual fuel radiators" are radiator or towel rails connected to the central heating system but which, thanks to an additional electrical heating element, can also operate electrically, which means that these radiators can also be used independently of the central heating system, offering greater control and flexibility.

-This allows the radiator to be used even during periods when the heating system is off and in mid-season.
+This allows the radiator to be used even during periods when the heating system is off, in summer for example.

-In order to be able to increase the functionality both in hydraulic and mixed mode, without modifying the hydraulic wheelbase, IRSAP proposes the use of special thermostatic valves and space-saving lockshields that allow the insertion of the electric resistance in the manifold, through the valve cover itself (picture 1).
+In order to be able to use both in hydraulic and electric, without needing to modify the existing pipework, IRSAP proposes the use of special valves that allow the insertion of the electric element into the radiator, through the valve (picture 1).

 Many of the radiator models with "50mm" hydraulic centerline connections can be conveniently converted into a mixed operation radiator without having to make any changes to the hydraulic connection or wall mounting of the radiator.